david-chen0/DemoLab/README.md

  * Death indicator(ex: an X across the circle or just replacing their circle with X)
  * Flashed indicator
  * Player info indicator on the side(HP bar, KDA, equipment, money, etc)
-* Add game events and states, which include:
- * Nades being thrown and popping
- * Killfeed(decide whether we want to persist it or just have it for a few seconds)
- * Bomb plant and timer
-* Change the table fetching between frontend and backend(get_demo_data API) to use a streaming approach rather than loading everything at once
- * In the current approach, everything is loaded into memory, which is then thrown into an Apache StreamingResponse and the entire ArrayBuffer is loaded in full by the frontend
- * Instead of this, the frontend should only load a bit, start playing the demo for the user, and load more in the background, basically like a video player
- * Can be done by chunking the Pandas DB, paginating the API, etc
 * Organize the CSS and/or use a library(ex: Tailwind)
 * Change the background map canvas to be an offscreen canvas for parallelism purposes
  * Need to create a worker to handle the background map offscreen canvas and it will be managed by communicating with this worker